nyl-auster/D8-foomodule/README.md

 Installation
 ---------------
-clone repo, rename D8-foomodule to foomodule when cloning.
+* clone repo, rename D8-foomodule to foomodule when cloning.
+* Enable module and go to /hello page
+* enable foomodule block